n2k/dockpeek/README.md

 ###  Add Additional Docker Hosts

-You can connect and manage multiple Docker engines from a single dashboard.
+You can connect and manage multiple Docker instances from a single dashboard.

 ```yaml
     environment: